Faith1406/HR-Employment-Distribution-Analysis/README.md

 ## 🎯 Project Objectives

 -  Clean and transform raw HR data for analysis
 -  Answer key HR-related business questions using SQL
 -  Visualize results with interactive and insightful visuals in Power BI

 ---
 ## Questions
-1.What is the gender breakdown of employees in the company?
+1. What is the gender breakdown of employees in the company?
 2.What is the race/ethnicity breakdown of employees in the company?
 3.What is the age distribution of employees in the company?
 4.How many employees work at headquarters versus remote locations?